sharfaz/event-booking-api/README.md

 The error handling is done using API Platform error handling component.
 I have added custom error messages for some validation rule to provide clear feedback to the user.

+Database Design
+The database design is based on the requirements of the API.
+I have created the following entities:
+- `Event`: Represents an event that can be booked.
+It has a name, description, event_date, and a location/country.
+- `Attendee`: Represents a user who can book an event.
+It has a name and email and date of birth.
+- `EventBooking`: Represents a booking made by an attendee for an event.
+It has a status (confirmed, pending, canceled) and a date of booking.
+- `AdminUser`: Represents an admin user who can manage events and bookings.

 ### Authentication & Authorization
 I have created an Admin User entity to manage certain events resource operations.
 I commented out the code to demonstrate my approach.